OSC/ood-documentation/source/authentication.rst

 - Any Apache authentication module specific configuration directives (e.g., ``OIDCCLientID``, ``CASLoginURL``, ...) should reside outside of the ``ood-portal.conf`` configuration file.
-The Apache configuration files are loaded in alphabetical order, so placing these module specific configuration directives in the file:
+The Apache configuration files are loaded in lexical order, so placing these module specific configuration directives in the file:

   .. code-block:: text